 Management and Staff

 As a strong advocate for education, research and conservation, Don Julio has said, “We can no longer take it for granted that our reefs, lagoons, forests and the life they support can absorb without damage the development the island will inevitably experience.
 Opportunities for systematic study and research of our habitats should be offered.
 It is imperative that we preserve what we have.”
 It is this active interest in the quality of life and environment that put Don Julio back in the political arena once again.
 In 1990 he was elected Senator of the Bay Islands and was also appointed as Chairman for the Development of the Bay Islands.
-In 2009 he once ran and was elected for mayor and currently presides in office.
+In 2009 he ran and was elected for mayor and served a four-year term.

 His wife, Cheryl Galindo, is also an active member of the community.
 With the guidance and expertise of the Honduran Institute of Anthropology, Cheryl created the Roatan Museum in 1992, which is housed in the RIMS facility.
-She is also head of the board of directors for the Bay Islands Conservation Association (BICA), a non-profit environmental organization, and is founder of the Roatan Bilingual School in Coxen Hole.
+She served as head of the board of directors for the Bay Islands Conservation Association (BICA), a non-profit environmental organization and is the founder of the Roatan Bilingual School in Coxen Hole.
 Managers of the resort and US office are Samir, Haydee and dearly departed brother Julito (May 26, 1966-November 13, 2007), Julio and Cheryl’s sons and daughter.
-Assisting them is a dedicated staff of more than 200 office workers, grounds men, housekeepers, kitchen and wait staff, dive staff, boat crew, repair crew and security.
+Assisting them is a dedicated staff of more than 200 office workers, grounds men, housekeepers, kitchen and wait-staff, dive staff, boat crew, repair crew and security.
 The staff is extremely friendly and courteous and a great source of stories on island life.